Islamic University, Bangladesh: History

-In 2019 the department of Fine Arts was added to the Faculty of Arts.
+In 2019, the department of Fine Arts was added to the Faculty of Arts.

-In 2021 the department of Mass Communication & Journalism was added to the Faculty of Social Science.
+In 2021, the department of Mass Communication & Journalism was added to the Faculty of Social Science.

-In 2022 the department of Physical Education and Sports Science was added to the Faculty of Science.
+In 2022, the department of Physical Education and Sports Science was added to the Faculty of Science.

+In 2025, the department of Comparative Tafsir, As-Sirah An-Nabawiyyah were added to the Faculty of Theology & Islamic Studies.

-Currently there are 36 departments under 8 faculties i. e.
-Faculty of Theology & Islamic Studies, Faculty of Arts, Faculty of Social Sciences, Faculty of Law, Faculty of Business Administration, Faculty of Sciences, Faculty of Engineering & Technology, and Faculty of Biological Sciences.
+Currently, there are 38 departments under 9 faculties i. e.
+Faculty of Theology & Islamic Studies, Faculty of Islamic & Comparative Religions, Faculty of Arts, Faculty of Social Sciences, Faculty of Law, Faculty of Business Administration, Faculty of Sciences, Faculty of Engineering & Technology, and Faculty of Biological Sciences.

 It may be mentioned that the department of Information and Communication Technology of Islamic University in Kushtia was opened in 1998 as the pioneer department in that name in Bangladesh.
 In addition, "ICE Innovation Lab", the first ever Internet of Things (IoT) Lab in Bangladesh, was inaugurated at the department of Information and Communication Engineering (ICE) of Islamic University (IU) in Kushtia on 21 September 2016.
-Three former students of the department contributed to the procurement of all the Internet of Things (IoT)-related equipment including Sensor, Raspberry pi, Arduino, Sheild etc. for the Innovation Lab.
+Three former students of the department contributed to the procurement of all the Internet of Things (IoT)-related equipment including Sensor, Raspberry pi, Arduino, Shield etc. for the Innovation Lab.

 On 23 June 2009, an Act of the Parliament assigned the President as chancellor, replacing the Prime Minister.
 On 21 August 2016, Harun-Ur-Rashid Askari of English department of Kushtia Islamic University was appointed its 12th Vice Chancellor.
-The 'Bangabandhu Chair' was established at IU under Bangla department on 20 July 2017 to carry out extensive research on the life, political activities and ideology of the Bangabandhu Sheikh Mujibur Rahman, the Father of the Nation.
+The 'Bangabandhu Chair' was established at IU under Bangla department on 20 July 2017 to carry out extensive research on the life, political activities and ideology of Sheikh Mujibur Rahman.
 Shamsuzzaman Khan, former director general of Bangla Academy, was appointed as 'Bangabandhu Chair' Professor at Islamic University (IU) in Kushtia on 1 October 2018.